 From Loch Katrine, an engineering marvel that supplies Glasgow’s water, we fly east moving deeper into the Trossachs towards Loch Achray and wonder at the landscape, immortalized by Sir Walter Scott, which inspired writers and artists such as Robert Louis Stevenson, Jules Verne, Hans Christian Anderson, Keats, Wordsworth and Eliot.
 Discover Rob Roy McGregor’s home and also why the Trossachs was the favourite holiday destination of Queen Victoria.

 The flight proceeds further east over Loch Venachar to the beautiful town of Callander before finally turning west once again towards the Lake of Menteith with its historic Inchmahome Prior.
 The Priory dating back to 1238 was frequented by such historic figures as King Robert the Bruce and Mary Queen of Scots.

 From the Lake of Menteith the flight skims over Loch Ard before approaching Loch Lomond over Conic hill on the east shore.
 Descent commences over the beautiful islands to the south before experiencing that most amazing feeling of touching down on water.

-Just a reminder that your Captain may have to vary the route on the day depending on the weather conditions – however, we cover over 70 miles so no matter what the cloud base or visibility prepare yourself for a fantastic experience.
+Just a reminder that your Captain may have to vary the route on the day depending on the weather conditions – however, you can cover a great deal of ground in 30 minutes of flying in our seaplane – approximately 60 miles in fact !
+No matter what the cloud base or visibility prepare yourself for a fantastic experience.

 LOOK OUT FOR ....